Bündner Oberländerschaf

 The Bündner Oberländerschaf (also known as Grisons (French), Graubünden (German)) is a domesticated breed of sheep in Switzerland.
 As of 2007, there were less than 1,100 but the population is increasing and used primarily for vegetation management.

 Characteristics

 The Bündner Oberländerschaf displays white, brown or silver-grey.
 The head is slender and is bare.
 Rams have substantial horns while ewes have small horns or are polled (hornless).
 Both sexes display rather primitive behavior.
 Multiple births are common.

-When mature, rams weigh on average 72 kg and ewes 50 kg.
-After reaching maturity, rams grow to 72 cm and ewes 68 cm at the withers.
+When mature, rams weigh on average 72 kg and ewes 50 kg; rams stand about 72 cm at the withers, and ewes 68 cm.